BillJr99/BillJr99.github.io/_publications/2021-compsac.md

 }
 ```

 [^1]: A pre-print or accepted version of this paper is being hosted on an author's personal or institution website in accordance with the [Author Posting Policy](https://www.ieee.org/publications/rights/index.html) of the IEEE, the [Copyright Policy](https://www.acm.org/publications/policies/copyright-policy) of the ACM, and/or the relevant authorship hosting policy of the publisher.
+Copyright may have been transferred to the publisher, and is usually indicated within the document itself.